 You might notice how simple this example is—a pack table with loose cords.
 The beauty of safety saves is that they don’t need to be complex issues to solve.
 Oftentimes, you’ll get submissions for everyday hazards that workers simply don’t have the time or resources to solve.

-Imagine how many hazards and inefficiencies you could eliminate if each employee submitted an observation.
+Imagine how many hazards and inefficiencies you could eliminate if each employee submitted a safety save.
 You’ll probably get to address a lot of problems you didn’t know existed—and not through any fault of your own.

 You simply can’t know about every opportunity on your own.
 Using safety saves to collect employee suggestions is an easy way to fill in the gaps.